Decision expected soon in Ohio water park’s lawsuit to reopen

 Kalahari’s resorts are America’s largest indoor water parks with locations in Ohio and other states, according to the lawsuit.

-Its Sandusky location has more 850 hotel rooms and 225,000-square-foot water park, among dozens of other amenities, the suit states.
+Its Sandusky location has more 850 hotel rooms and a 225,000-square-foot water park, among dozens of other amenities, the suit states.

 “It directly employs hundreds of Ohioans and indirectly supports local businesses employing hundreds more,” the news release reads.